yohanesgultom/OOCAM-ml-interface/README.md

     (i) Open the 'flaskInterface.py' file
     (ii) Open the 'run.html' file
 4. To train model:
-    (i) First, select the folder where all the images for training are locating with the file selector.
+    (i) In the first text field (File:), select the folder where all the images for training are located with the file selector.
         File name format: <class_name><image_number>.<jpg|png|jpeg>, eg: DotManta34.jpg
     (ii) In the second text field (Split:), enter the split value : a float value between 0 and 1
          0.8 would mean 80% of the images are for train, 20% for test